 If you’re looking for a sumptuous dining space that has you feeling like you’ve stepped into a distinguished restaurant then go all out with a luxury boutique style room.
 Think plush fabric, high backed chairs, a chandelier for extravagance, and add some drama with some stunning wallpaper.
 Be careful not to go too overboard with the look – you want to go for elegant and enchanting and not into the realms of over-decorated and tacky.
 Neutral tones will aid in the glamour without taking it overboard and you are lucky here that you have the ability to opt for a range of tableware, from classic to modern to suit the look.

-If you prefer more of the ultra-modern, futuristic look and you want your dining space to combine well in an open plan setting then perhaps the all-white look is the one for you.
+If you prefer more of the ultra-modern, futuristic look and you want your dining and living spaces to combine well in an open plan setting then perhaps the all-white look is the one for you.
 Ideal in a modern space with plenty of natural light to fill the area and perfect for apartments, the sleek, clean look is certainly a desirable one.
-A great way to work in some character is by adding a splash of colour for an arty take on the space, whether with a piece of artwork or on the placemats and the neat look works well with a dark wood floor – you don’t want to feel like you’ve stepped into a clinic or spaceship.
+A great way to work in some character is by adding a splash of colour for an arty take on the space, whether with a piece of artwork or on the placemats, and the neat look works well with a dark wood floor, too – you don’t want to feel like you’ve stepped into a clinic or spaceship.

 Classic and traditional

 It’s not all about making your interiors look modern and sleek, of course.
 If you’ve forked out for a gorgeous Georgian house, for example, then you may be keen to have the interior in keeping with the age of the building and we think this classic style works well.
 Wood panelling works wonders with this look and paired with antique furniture, some classic art – we’re thinking a Gainsborough or Constable classic – and a sprawling antique rug, you’ll feel like you’re dining with royalty with every meal.